Was It Love?

 Was It Love?
 (Korean: 우리, 사랑했을까) is a South Korean television series starring Song Ji-hyo, Son Ho-jun, Song Jong-ho, Kim Min-jun, Koo Ja-sung and Kim Da-som.
 It aired on JTBC from July 8 to September 2, 2020; each episode was released on Netflix in South Korea and internationally after their television broadcast.

 Synopsis

 Noh Ae-jung (Song Ji-hyo) is a single mother with a strong survival instinct who has been single for 14 years.
 All of a sudden, four men who appeal to her in different ways appear in her life.
 She had past friendships and relationships with three out of four of these men before her pregnancy.
-Oh Dae-oh (Son Ho-jun) is a bad but attractive man, Ryu Jin (Song Jong-ho) is pathetic but handsome and rich actor, Goo Pa-do (Kim Min-jun) who is scary and sexy, and Oh Yeon-woo (Koo Ja-sung) is a flirty younger man.
+Oh Dae-oh (Son Ho-jun) is a bad but attractive man, Ryu Jin (Song Jong-ho) is pathetic but a handsome and rich actor, Goo Pa-do (Kim Min-jun) who is scary and sexy, and Oh Yeon-woo (Koo Ja-sung) who is a flirty younger man.